Cardinal-Cryptography/aleph-node/contracts/README.md

 ## Red Button

 There is a pre-minted amount of red tokens (a classic ERC20).
-Users are rewarded for clicking as early on as possible, maximizing TheButton's life.
+Users are rewarded for clicking as early on as possible, which should lead to them pushing the definite end of the game far into the future.

 ```
 score = deadline - now